-Literacy is a part of my being, from the time I wrote stories displayed in my elementary school library - to being a nerd who actually enjoyed diagraming sentences - to being a classroom teacher and later reading intervention specialist spanning over two decades in education.
-My favorite part of teaching was creating my own lessons, and the thrill of seeing my students not only understand the material - but experience joy in the process - literally gives me goosebumps!
+Jayne says: Literacy is just part of my being, from writing stories as a child that were displayed in my school library - to being a nerd who actually enjoyed diagramming sentences - to being a classroom teacher and later Reading Intervention Specialist spanning over two decades in education.
+My favorite part of teaching was creating my own lesson, and the thrill of seeing my students not only understand the material, but experience joy in the process, literally gives me goosebumps!

 Jayne shared her first prototype of First Words Fast with an educator friend in Jamaica where a Peace Corps literacy volunteer happened to see the program, and then word started to spread.